 Many of these women are wearing strongly contrasting or brightly saturated colors.
 If you want to emulate their overall panache, make sure that you start with the right colors for your own coloring.

 Keep in mind that wearing bright colors with strong contrast isn’t for everyone.
 Pulling it off successfully depends upon your skin undertone and the rest of your coloring.
-And as skin tone does change somewhat as we age we have to be particularly mindful about the colors we wear near our face so that we don’t get washed out.
+And as skin tone does change somewhat with age we have to be particularly mindful about the colors we wear near our face so that we don’t get washed out.

 Still, wearing some color near the face is a good plan as we age.
 It brings brightness.
 And wearing something in the red range brings an extra dash of spice to our faces.
 Just make sure it’s the right red for your skin tone.
 Some blueish reds will make women with warmer skin undertones look positively jaundiced; and some women with cooler skin tones will look ashen in bright, yellow-y reds.

-The key with any color is to ask yourself: does the color “pop” against my skin, i.e. do I disappear behind it, or do my eyes sparkle and my skin glow when I wear this color?
+The key with any color is to ask yourself: does the color “pop” against my skin, i.e., do I disappear behind it, or do my eyes sparkle and my skin glow when I wear this color?
 You want to look for the sparkle and glow that is created in your face, not just in the fabric.

 The more Striking or Lively Bright your coloring, the more bright and bold colors you can wear.